Elieser Hernández

-Elieser Alexis Hernández (Eh-LEE-eh-ser; born May 3, 1995) is a Venezuelan professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Miami Marlins, Los Angeles Dodgers, and Milwaukee Brewers, and in the KBO League for the LG Twins.
-Hernández signed with the Houston Astros as an international free agent in 2012, and made his MLB debut with the Marlins in 2018.
+Elieser Alexis Hernández (Eh-LEE-eh-ser; born May 3, 1995) is a Venezuelan professional baseball pitcher for the Atlanta Braves of Major League Baseball (MLB).
+He has previously played in MLB for the Miami Marlins, Los Angeles Dodgers, and Milwaukee Brewers, and in the KBO League for the LG Twins.
+Hernández signed with the Houston Astros as an international free agent in 2012 and made his MLB debut with the Marlins in 2018.

 Career

 Houston Astros

 Hernández signed with the Houston Astros as an international free agent on May 31, 2012.
 He made his professional debut with the Dominican Summer League Astros.
 He spent the 2013 season with the DSL Astros as well, logging a 5–1 record and 1.26 ERA in 13 appearances.
 In 2014, he split the season between the Gulf Coast League (GCL) Astros and the rookie ball Greeneville Astros, accumulating a 5–1 record and 2.17 ERA in 12 games.
 He split the 2015 season between the Low-A Tri-City ValleyCats and the Single-A Quad Cities River Bandits, posting a 3–4 record and 3.12 ERA with 76 strikeouts in 66 1/3 innings of work.
 In 2016, Hernández split the year between the High-A Lancaster JetHawks and Quad Cities, recording a 6–8 record and 4.51 ERA with 107 strikeouts in 107 2/3 innings pitched.
 He split the 2017 season between the High-A Buies Creek Astros and the GCL Astros, pitching to a 5–5 record and 3.68 ERA in 18 appearances between the two teams.
 Following the completion of the minor league season, he played for the Águilas del Zulia of the Venezuelan Professional Baseball League.